 I now live in the hills of King Township, close to the Oak Ridges Moraine trails where I walk daily with my dog and find artistic inspiration everywhere.
 I regularly explore the Parry Sound/ Muskoka areas and visit Algonquin park several times a year, canoeing, hiking and photographing the landscape or painting en plein air.

-Brigitte has been a full-time artist now for many years .
-She regularly participates in juried art shows and has won numerous awards.
-Her art can be found in galleries, on flag banners throughout King Township, published in calendars, used for corporate logos, and in private and corporate collections throughout the world.
+I have been a full-time artist now for many years .
+I regularly participate in juried art shows and have won numerous awards.
+My art can be found in galleries, on flag banners throughout King Township, published in calendars, used for corporate logos, and in private and corporate collections throughout the world.

 Brigitte Granton Canadian Landscape Artist www.brigittegranton.com